tcrurav/QtProducerConsumerUsingWaitConditions/README.md

  - Output to console in both producer and consumer.
  - A buffer of 50 and some "\n" seem very convenient to show the results easily to students.

- this is a screenshot of the project.
+ this is a screenshot of the project:

   ![screenshots](screenshots/screenshot-01.png)

 As you can see in the previous screenshot there is a buffer and the Producer and Consumer threads can introduce and extract from the buffer at the same time.